crowding/ansible-role-audio/index.md

 ### over Pulse

 Meanwhile if I try running it over Pulse, as in `shairport-sync -o pa ...` it appears to connect and play, but nothing is coming out the speakers when playing from my mac.
 There is a Github post alleging that shairport-sync and pulse don't play well.
-But I earlier chose to skip over ALSA when creating multiple outputs.
-A workaround might be to create virtual outputs in ALSA that redirect to Pulse.
+So far it seems to work better using ALSA userspace libs?

-There is a question of whether to make Shairport use ALSA directly or layer it on top of Pulse.
-So far it seems to work better with ALSA.
+Now, the "pa" backend on shairport-sync accepts no arguments.
+How do I tell it what output to use?

 ### running shairport-sync as a service